Acceptance of Deposits by the Companies

 – a turnover which is not lower than INR 500 Crore,

-– has already taken the consent using the passing of Special Resolution in the General Meeting,
+– has already taken the consent using the passing of a Special Resolution in the General Meeting,

-– already furnished the Special Resolution which was passed with the Registrar.
+– Already furnished the Special Resolution, which the Registrar passed.

-– Obtain a credit rating from such credit rating agency,
+– Obtain a credit rating from such a credit rating agency,

-- initially before such invitation for deposits are made so as to keep the public informed regarding the credit rating of the company, and
+• initially, before such invitations for deposits are made, osoas to keep the public informed regarding the credit rating of the company, and

-– Within 30 days of the receipt of deposits charge on assets of the company should be created and such charge created should be at least equal to the amount of deposits accepted.
+– Within 30 days of the receipt of deposits, a charge on the assets of the company should be created, and such charge should be at least equal to the amount of deposits accepted.

 Section 76A: Punishment for Contravention

-If a company fails to repay the deposits or the interest thereon or fails to adhere to the provisions of sections 73 to 76, of the Companies Act, then the company shall be held liable for punishment as follows:
+Suppose a company fails to repay the deposits or the interest thereon or fails to adhere to the provisions of sections 73 to 76 of the Companies Act.
+In that case, the company shall be held liable for punishment as follows:

-– The company shall be levied with fine or penalty:
+– The company shall be levied with a fine or penalty:

 whichever is lower,

-- All the officers of the company who is found to be in guilty or committed default shall be liable to:
+• All the officers of the company who are found to be guilty or have committed default shall be liable to: